Building communities around us and having strong, regular connection with real people is perhaps the most important thing we can do for our health.

-While listening to one of Wellness Mama’s podcasts today, I learnt about the huge importance of having communities in our lives, and how they impact our health, I was intrigued to learn more about how to develop authentic relationships in a world so technologically “connected,” but, at the same time, so disconnected from real human contact.
+After listening to one of Wellness Mama’s podcasts about the importance of having communities in our lives, and how they impact our health, I was intrigued to learn more about how to develop authentic relationships in a world so technologically “connected,” but, at the same time, so disconnected from real human contact.

-Having supportive, loving, fulfilling relationships in our lives was even said to be more important than quitting smoking, and twice as important than regular exercise.
-In fact, a lack of genuine, authentic relationships in our lives is actually correlated with a much higher chance of dying with depression!
+Having supportive, loving, fulfilling relationships in our lives was even said to be “more important than quitting smoking,” and twice as important than regular exercise.
+In fact, a lack of genuine, authentic relationships is actually correlated with a much higher chance of dying with depression!

-In the modern world, we’re surrounded by technology.
+In our modern world, we’re surrounded by technology.
 At the touch of a button we have access to countless social media sites that allow us to connect, and stay connected with thousands of “friends” and communities online all around the world.
 But this can come at the detriment of real human connection.
 Having strong, regular connection with real people is perhaps the most important thing we can do for our health.
-Not having these strong connections/relationships is linked to early death, higher risk of a heart attack, and much more.
+Not having these strong connections and relationships has been linked to early death, a higher risk of a heart attack, and much more.

-What’s more, we can even be at risk even if we don’t feel lonely!
-While we may feel connected with constant access to social media, it isn’t the same as having personal contact… not even close.
+We’re at risk even if we don’t feel lonely.
+While we may feel “connected” with constant access to social media, it isn’t the same as having personal contact… Not even close.

 Here are some practical ways to foster real authentic relationships in an increasingly digital world.

 Loneliness can have serious health effects including an increase in the production of cortisol (the stress hormone) and inflammation, which can contribute to diabetes, heart disease, and dementia.

 With society being what it is today; fast-paced and constantly focused on “the next thing”, it’s easy to get caught up in the daily tasks we “need” to do, and end up not actually connecting with anyone the whole day (who else has been guilty of this?).

 So what are we to do?